SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 The provider can be found in the `Steeltoe.Security.Authentication.CloudFoundryCore` package.

-Add the provider to your project using the following `PackageReference`:
+You can add the provider to your project by using the following `PackageReference`:

 ```xml
 <ItemGroup>